Ejaz4715/EJAR_STG_R1/README.md

 ## Release update (v1.0 -> v2.0)

+- Below tools are the new changes in the scripts
     - Nafath login is implemented in the lastest release

 ## Project Overview